Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Introduction

 Recent studies have indeed observed that LLMs also produce questionnaire responses with a strong prosocial or idealized bias, much like those of a human respondent \citep{Bodroza2024, salecha2024social}.
 This is unsurprising, given that most LLMs are fine-tuned to be helpful and avoid offending, which is a form of \textit{alignment} with human preferences.
 Yet current LLM studies often report questionnaire-derived score profiles without quantifying the magnitude of SDR, without calibrating it to human benchmarks, and without deploying measurement formats designed to mitigate SDR.
 This raises the question of whether—and to what extent—questionnaire-derived proxies of personality constructs in LLM outputs are biased by social desirability, and how to design evaluations that yield more robust, better-isolated measurements.

 A substantial body of literature in human psychometrics shows that forced-choice formats reduce faking compared to single-stimulus Likert questionnaires, especially in high-stakes contexts \citep{ Cao2019,Martinez2021,Speer2023}.
-Crucially, this advantage requires IRT-based scoring of comparative data to avoid ipsativity and to place respondents on a common latent scale needed for our SDR quantification and mitigation. \citep[See Section \ref{sec:scoring_models} for more details;][]{BrownMaydeu2011FCIRT,Brown2016FCFramework}.
+Crucially, this advantage requires IRT-based scoring of comparative data to avoid ipsativity and to place respondents on a common latent scale needed for our SDR quantification and mitigation.
+Under classical scoring, each forced-choice block allocates a fixed total of points across its options, producing constant-sum (ipsative) scores that confound absolute standing with within-profile trade-offs and therefore do not support valid between-respondent comparisons; IRT instead models comparative choices directly and recovers normative latent scores on a common scale \citep[see Section~\ref{sec:scoring_models} for more details; see also ][]{Brown2013}.
 This paper transfers these principles to psychometric profiling of LLM outputs under questionnaire-style prompts.
 Specifically, we treat SDR as a \emph{measurable response distortion} that can be quantified through instruction-induced contrasts and mitigated through desirability-controlled comparative measurement.
 While design theory for desirability-matched comparative questionnaires is well developed, GFC Big Five instruments with explicit desirability matching are not commonly available.
 To advance psychometrically grounded evaluation and mitigation of socially desirable responding in questionnaire-based LLM assessments, our contributions are threefold.

 \paragraph{Contributions.} \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, parsep=0pt, partopsep=0pt]

 \item \textbf{Quantifying socially desirable responding:} Inspired by SDR quantification in human assessment, we propose a psychometrically grounded SDR metric for LLMs—an instruction-induced effect size computed on IRT-based latent scores.